-Since its opening in December 2021, the Reentry Welcome Center has served 163 individuals who returned home to Waterbury from prison or were already living in the community with a criminal history.
+Since its opening in December 2021, the Reentry Welcome Center served 163 individuals (as of 3/31/2023) who returned home to Waterbury from prison or were already living in the community with a criminal history.
 The Center serves as a hub offering case management, information, and referrals to 30+ community partners.
 Participants now have a central location to have their basic needs met and services provided such as housing assistance, employment training and referrals, support groups, family reunification and much more.

 Waterbury Mayor Neil O’Leary spoke of the inspiration for the new Reentry Center and his steadfast commitment to the people living in the Waterbury community.
 “Because of the will of the city and the dedicated, compassionate people at Community Partners in Action, we now have a hub where people can get the support they need to move their lives forward in a positive direction, for themselves and for their families.”

 Individuals with a criminal record need substantial support to successfully transition from life in the system to life in the community.
 These individuals have the highest risk of homelessness, joblessness, hospitalizations and may return to crime as a means of survival.
 Community Partners in Action and the Greater Waterbury Reentry Council, chaired by Beth Hines, aim to fill the service gaps and advocate for those who face a daunting set of challenges in rebuilding their lives after prison.
 Many of the council members, comprised of state agencies and community partners, provide services for the center’s participants as well.